 Megan Haines serves as co-chair of the firm’s energy disputes practice.
 She has led numerous high-profile energy litigation and environmental regulatory matters in state and federal courts and before state and federal agencies on behalf of companies whose businesses extract, build or manufacture – from natural gas exploration and production companies and coal mining companies to steel and carbon product manufacturers.
-Megan also has counseled clients through environmental regulations and municipal zoning matters impacting real estate development and commercial transactions.
+Megan also has counseled clients through environmental regulations, state energy regulatory commission proceedings, and municipal zoning matters impacting real estate development and commercial transactions.

 From 2013 to 2018, Megan served as an adjunct professor at her alma mater, Duquesne University School of Law, where she instructed Oil & Gas Law.